Jordan-Finlay/blog_online/README.md

 __Change password__

-You can update your email, username and change password in accounts menu;
+You can update your email, username and change password in accounts menu:

 <div align="center"><img src="assets/readme/account.jpg" alt="An image showing change password"></div>